pygmyperch/melfuR/README.md

 * `rainbow.genind`: An example genind object consisting of 500 loci and 249 individuals from 14 populations of *Melanotaenia fluviatilis* in the Murray-Darling Basin.

 * `test_dapc`: A function to run a simple DAPC on the example SNP data using the ADEGENET package.

+* `rainbow.env`: Environmental data for 14 populations of *Melanotaenia fluviatilis* in the Murray-Darling Basin.

 Usage:

 ```r